HausemasterIssue/inferno/README.md

 ## building

-Download the code and run these commands in a terminal opened in the directory where you downloaded the code.

 You need Java 8 installed to build the client.
-Version 8u101 is what I use, but you can really use any version of Java 8.
+I personally use Java 8u101, but any version of Java 8 should work just fine with building the client.

+Download the code and run these commands in a terminal opened in the directory where you downloaded the code:

 ```
 ./gradlew setupDecompWorkspace